understructure/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/DynamoDB_Performance_Deep_Dive_Part_1.md

 * Partitions - key performance building block

-* Partitions - Units of storage & performance that underpin the reads and writes b/t DynamoDB and underlying storage infrastructure
+* **Partitions** - Units of storage & performance that underpin the reads and writes b/t DynamoDB and underlying storage infrastructure

-* Two formulas to know to determine number of partitions created
+* Two formulas to know to determine number of partitions created - one based on performance, one based on capacity

     * **Performance**: Partitions =
 (desired RCU / 3000 RCU) + (desired WCU / 1000 WCU)